pupueys/NEA/README.md

 Messages are received until a user defined terminating character is received, which is `\0` by default (the null character).
 To set this terminating character, change the definition of `TERMINATOR` in `main.c`, i.e. `#define TERMINATOR '\0'` such that `TERMINATOR` is the desired terminating character, e.g. if the terminating character is to be set as '!', the line should read `#define TERMINATOR '!'`.

 Essentially, the polling mode "waits" for a character to be received into the recieve data register (RDR), i.e. undergoes an infinite `while` loop until data is received.
-Once data is received, it is stored into the receive buffer and checks for the terminating character.
+Once data is received, it is stored into the global receive buffer `rx_buffer` and checks for the terminating character.
+Note that the size of `rx_buffer` is defind by `BUFFER_SIZE` in `main.c`  which can be changed.
 If the terminating character is reached, it ends the receiving loop and returns to a callback function.
 Otherwise, the program remains in the programming loop.

 To deactivate the polling mode, set `polling_flag = false` in `main.c`.
 This disables the `SerialReceiveString` function and instead now the program relies on interrupts to receive data.
 In this case, the double buffers within the `SerialPort` struct are used, switching modes every time a full string is received.
 More specifically, there are two buffers in the `SerialPort` struct, denoted `buffer` and `second_buffer`.
 Initially, data is read into `buffer` until a terminating character is received.
 Once the terminating character is received, the two buffers are "swapped" and now the `second_buffer` is used to receive any new characters.
 In the meantime, the data in `buffer` can be used for other routines such as parsing, transmission, etc.

 ### The Double Buffers
 As mentioned, double buffers are used to allow multiple actions to occur at once, e.g. receiving and manipluating two different buffers.
 These are stored as elements of the `SerialPort` struct, and have a user-defined buffer size which is mediated by `malloc` to initialise.
+To define the buffer size, change the value of `BUFFER_SIZE` in `main.c`.

 ### Transmit Functionality
 Similarly to Receive Functionality, the program uses USART1 to communicate via serial.
 There are also two modes; transmission via polling and transmission via interrupts.